moj-analytical-services/writing_functions_in_r/README.md

     - you can find out more about environments [here](https://r4ds.had.co.nz/functions.html#environment).

-# Examples of functions
+# Examples of basic functions

-## Example 1: a basic function
+## Example 1: a very basic function

 Here’s an example of a very basic user-defined function: